 In normal operation, the roughing pump valve is closed and the "Start/Protect" switch on the control unit is placed in the "Protect" position.
-The pump is now protected against a pressure rise above approximately 0.5 mTorr while unattended.
+The pump is now protected against a pressure rise above approximately 0.5 millitorr while unattended.
 Should such a pressure rise occur due to a leak or other failure, the control unit will automatically turn off after a brief delay.
 This protects both the pump and control unit against excessive current and heat conditions.
 During normal operation, pump current is proportional to pressure over a wide operating range.
-This is illustrated in the typical current vs. pressure curves shown below in Figures 9 and 10.
+This is illustrated in the typical current vs. pressure curves shown below in Figure 9.
 By knowing the current and using the correct curve for that pump and control unit, the pressure can be calculated.
 In addition, most control units have a "Pressure" scale, which is a logarithmic scale from below 10-9 torr to above 10-4 torr.
 Also, a recorder and control signal, with a range from 0 to 100 mV, is normally available for monitoring the pump pressure.

-B. Pressure Indication
+B Pressure Indication

 As discussed above, sputter-ion pump current is proportional to pressure over the operating range.
-The graphs in Figures 9 and 10 below show typical plots of Ion Pump Current vs. Pressure for a variety of pump sizes.
-For example, for a 30 liter per second pump with a current indication of 1 ma, the pressure would be about $2x10^{-6}$ torr.
+The graphs in Figure 9 below show typical plots of Ion Pump Current vs. Pressure for a 2 l/s pump.
 Caution should be used in using ion pump current to indicate pressure, especially at low pressures, due to potential leakage current, as discussed below in "Maintenance".